Phone-GWP-group

 Customer complaints will increase in likelihood if you continually supply damaged products

-This indicates firstly that they are receiving enough goods from you to notice a trend (i.e. the damage is happening regularly enough for it to be noticed), and that your transit cases and / or packaging simply isn’t up to scratch.
+This indicates, firstly, that they are receiving enough goods from you to notice a trend (e.g., the damage is happening regularly enough to be noticed), and, secondly, that your transit cases or packaging aren’t up to standard.

-Of course, the next logical step from customers complaining regularly is for them to place their business elsewhere.
+Of course, the next logical step for customers who regularly complain is to place their business elsewhere.

-Transit damage will not only affect your customers directly, however.
-A key issue that your business may be experiencing is time being wasted on site by your field engineers / technicians.
+Transit damage will not only affect your customers directly; however, it will also affect your business.
+A key issue your business may be facing is wasted on-site time by your field engineers or technicians.

-For example, you sent a couple of staff members to fix a customers equipment that you originally manufactured / supplied.
+For example, you sent a couple of staff members to fix a customer’s equipment that you initially manufactured or supplied.
 The fact that this equipment isn’t working isn’t a good start, but it may not be your fault (it may even be routine maintenance).

-However, your team gets on site, start to work and then find a crucial tool or their own equipment is either not working or is not calibrated correctly.
+However, your team arrives on-site, starts working, and then finds that a crucial tool or their own equipment is either not working or not calibrated correctly.
+Effectively, they can’t do their job.

 Wasted time on site